COVID-19: travel health notice for all travellers

 Provinces of North Kivu and South Kivu

-The situation in the Kivus remains unstable.
-Despite the signing of peace accords and the presence of UN forces, armed conflicts continue in some areas outside provincial capitals.
-Members of various armed groups continue to plunder and commit violent crimes against civilians.
-These crimes include murder, kidnapping, armed assault and rape.
+Despite the signing of peace agreements and the presence of UN forces, armed conflict persists in certain regions outside the provincial capitals.
+Members of various armed groups continue to perpetrate acts of pillage and violent crimes against the civilian population, including murder, kidnapping, armed assault and rape.
+The ensuing humanitarian crisis has led to major displacements.

 • Virunga National Park